Economy of China: History

+China has sustained growth due to export relations, its manufacturing sector, and low-wage workers.
+China's was the only major world economy to experience GDP growth in 2020, when its GDP increased by 2.3%.
+However, it posted one of its worst economic performances in decades because of the COVID-19 pandemic in 2022.
+In 2023, IMF predicted China to continue being one of the fastest growing major economies.
+China's economy is both a contributor to rising global greenhouse gas (GHG) emissions causing climate change and severely affected by its adverse impacts, although its per capita emissions are still much lower than developed economies such as the United States.

-Regional economies for China
+Regional economies

 China's unequal transportation system, combined with important differences in the availability of natural and human resources and in industrial infrastructure, has produced significant variations in the regional economies of China.
+The economic development of Shenzhen has caused the city to be referred to as the world's next Silicon Valley.

 Economic development has generally been more rapid in coastal provinces than in the interior and there are large disparities in per capita income between regions.
-The three wealthiest regions are the Yangtze River Delta in East China; the Pearl River Delta in South China; and Jingjinji region in North China.
+The three wealthiest regions are the Yangtze Delta in East China; the Pearl River Delta in South China; and Jing-Jin-Ji region in North China.
 It is the rapid development of these areas that is expected to have the most significant effect on the Asian regional economy as a whole and Chinese government policy is designed to remove the obstacles to accelerated growth in these wealthier regions.
 By 2035, China's four cities (Shanghai, Beijing, Guangzhou and Shenzhen) are projected to be among the global top ten largest cities by nominal GDP according to a report by Oxford Economics.

 GDP by administrative division

 Hong Kong and Macau

-In accordance with the One country, two systems policy, the economies of the former British colony of Hong Kong and Portuguese colony of Macau are separate from the rest of China and each other.
-Both Hong Kong and Macau are free to conduct and engage in economic negotiations with foreign countries, as well as participating as full members in various international economic organizations such as the World Customs Organization, the World Trade Organization and the Asia-Pacific Economic Cooperation forum, often under the names "Hong Kong, China" and "Macau, China".

-Development

-The economic reforms implemented in 1978 helped to propel China into the ranks of the world's major economic powers.
-The economic development of Shenzhen has caused the city to be referred to as the world's next Silicon Valley.
-The provinces in the coastal regions of China tend to be more industrialized while regions in the hinterland are less developed.

-To guide economic development, the Chinese central government adopts "five-year plans" that detail its economic priorities and essential policies.
-The Fourteenth Five-Year Plan (2021–2025) is currently being implemented, placing an emphasis on consumption-driven growth and technological self-sufficiency while China transitions from being an upper middle-income economy to a high-income economy.
-The public sector plays a central role in China's economy.
-This development is also in line with the planning goals of the Chinese central government to achieve the "Two Centenaries", namely the material goal of China becoming a "moderately prosperous society in all respects" by 2021 and the modernization goal of China becoming a "fully developed nation" by 2049, the 100th anniversary of the founding of the People's Republic.